 It is easy to learn, and the Laravel dedicated developer can be up to mark within a week.
 There are no specific tools that you need to learn in order to start coding.

 With Zend 2, it has become a lot easy to write code to build PHP applications.
 Also, it is OOP based, so you can write code easily and also maintain it.
-This also helps when new top rated dedicated developers are onboard to the project and he can ramp up easily.
+This also helps when new dedicated development team is onboard to the project and they can ramp up easily.

 Laravel and Zend are very powerful PHP languages to build a web application.
 Most corporations use it in order to write the code in PHP.
 But each of these has a few advantages and disadvantages associated with them.